 - fresh greens

-CHEF NOTE: I can’t say it enough but do not let the classic nature of this recipe get in the way of getting creative with what ingredients you want to put in it.
+I can’t say it enough but do not let the classic nature of this recipe get in the way of getting creative with what ingredients you want to put in it.

-While the traditional panzanella recipe would use a simple squeeze of lemon and olive oil, I wanted to take it a step further and make a really tasty pesto vinaigrette.
+While the traditional Panzanella recipe would use a simple squeeze of lemon and olive oil, I wanted to take it a step further and make a really tasty pesto vinaigrette.
 Basil is in abundance and utilizing it in a vinaigrette for the salad seemed like a great idea.

 - Begin to drizzle in olive oil and turn the food processor or blender to medium-high speed until it becomes emulsified and on the runnier side.
-CHEF TIP: This should resemble a vinaigrette and not pesto itself so it needs to be emulsified but loose.
+This should resemble a vinaigrette and not pesto itself so it needs to be emulsified but loose.

 - Finish by adding in a little cold water and salt and pepper.

-STEP 1: Grill the chicken breast, or other desired protein, until finished.
+1. Grill the chicken breast, or other desired protein, until finished.
 Set aside and rest until ready to slice and serve.

-STEP 3: Make the pesto vinaigrette and set aside.
+3. Make the pesto vinaigrette and set aside.

 This is a super balanced salad that is just dang good leftovers or bought fresh.

-STORING AND FREEZING: This should be eaten immediately if tossed with vinaigrette.
+How to Store: This should be eaten immediately if tossed with vinaigrette.
 If you’d like to hold it for longer, do not toss the bread and vegetables in the vinaigrette rather keep them separate and hold in the refrigerator for up to 2 days.
 This will not freeze.

 Panzanella Recipe with Tomatoes and Pesto Vinaigrette